pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day  1209 Building New Things

+Today I was learned how create a CSV file with data get from a database, I do the code with Python but I have some problems to try to add multiple behaviors in the code without duplicated it.
+Tomorrow I use Java or Kotlin to do the same exercise and check if the best option.

 ##### Day 1207 Encrypt Data

 Today I was learning about how encrypt JSON files, I try to do this with Java but I have a lot of problems trying to read the private keys.
 Finally I can achieve my task using Python and a cryptography library.
 I have this doubt because I am reading the Security Engineering book and we'll encrypt the plain text is a good practice.